 The much anticipated USDA August Crop Production report that came out yesterday had a rather dramatic impact on wheat and corn prices, trimming about 20 cents per bushel from September wheat prices, while knocking off a quarter on September corn.
 Soybeans also lost a dime.
 Now for the rest of the story.
 When the July crop production report came out, USDA economists had reported that there was more wheat, corn and soybean acres than what market gurus had reported.
 Grain company experts had predicted that wet fields, poor growing conditions and export demand would cause prices to climb to $8 per bushel for corn and $12 to $14 for soybeans, which caused a market rally in early July before the July USDA report was published on July 11th.
 After the report, commodity prices settled into the $4 corn and $8 soybean prices that farmers had watched during May and June.
 Grain traders cried foul, and called for heads to roll at the USDA because the inaccurate information published by the USDA ruined the rally that started in late June.
 Well, the August report verified that the July USDA estimates of planted acres and potential yields was about right.

 Vesicular Stomatitis, often called VSV, continues to infect horses and other livestock in the Four Corners Region.
 So far, outbreaks are confirmed in Montezuma and La Plata counties, and San Juan County New Mexico.
 VSV is a contagious disease that afflicts horses, livestock, wildlife and even humans.
 It’s caused by a virus thatis rarely life threatening but can have a financial impact on the livestock industry.
 Because the disease is thought to be spread by insects, VSV usually does not carry on into the late Fall.

 Good morning.
 This is Bob Bragg.
-Welcome to the May 21st edition of Farm News and Views.
+Welcome to the August 6th edition of Farm News and Views.